-Courses that receive academic credit, which are generally applied to a degree, would earn CAE credit based upon the college credit criteria.
+Courses that receive academic credit, which is generally applied to a degree, would earn CAE credit based on the college credit criteria.

 Courses that receive a certificate of completion, CEUs, contact hours, etc., for completing the course would not receive CAE credit based upon the college credit criteria.
-These courses will earn CAE credit based upon actual clock time of education.
+These courses will earn CAE credit based on the actual clock time of education.

-Do I have to obtain professional development in each of the nine domains?
+Do I have to obtain professional development in each of the eight domains?

-No. However, obtaining professional development in all nine domains may better prepare you for the CAE exam.
+No. However, obtaining professional development in all eight domains may better prepare you for the CAE exam.